Fish physiology: Digestion

 Jaws allow fish to eat a wide variety of food, including plants and other organisms.
 Fish ingest food through the mouth and break it down in the esophagus.
 In the stomach, food is further digested and, in many fish, processed in finger-shaped pouches called pyloric caeca, which secrete digestive enzymes and absorb nutrients.
 Organs such as the liver and pancreas add enzymes and various chemicals as the food moves through the digestive tract.
 The intestine completes the process of digestion and nutrient absorption.

 In most vertebrates, digestion is a four-stage process involving the main structures of the digestive tract, starting with ingestion, placing food into the mouth, and concluding with the excretion of undigested material through the anus.
 From the mouth, the food moves to the stomach, where as bolus it is broken down chemically.
-It then moves to the intestine, where the process of breaking the food down into simple molecules continues and the results are absorbed as nutrients into the circulatory and lymphatic system.
+It then moves to the intestine, where the process of breaking the food down into simple molecules continues and the results are absorbed as nutrients into the circulatory and lymphatic systems.

 Although the precise shape and size of the stomach varies widely among different vertebrates, the relative positions of the oesophageal and duodenal openings remain relatively constant.
 As a result, the organ always curves somewhat to the left before curving back to meet the pyloric sphincter.
 However, lampreys, hagfishes, chimaeras, lungfishes, and some teleost fish have no stomach at all, with the oesophagus opening directly into the intestine.
 These animals all consume diets that either require little storage of food, or no pre-digestion with gastric juices, or both.

 The small intestine is the part of the digestive tract following the stomach and followed by the large intestine, and is where much of the digestion and absorption of food takes place.
 In fish, the divisions of the small intestine are not clear, and the terms anterior or proximal intestine may be used instead of duodenum.
 The small intestine is found in all teleosts, although its form and length vary enormously between species.
 In teleosts, it is relatively short, typically around one and a half times the length of the fish's body.
 It commonly has a number of pyloric caeca, small pouch-like structures along its length that help to increase the overall surface area of the organ for digesting food.
 There is no ileocaecal valve in teleosts, with the boundary between the small intestine and the rectum being marked only by the end of the digestive epithelium.